 - In the Computer type drop-down menu, select Microsoft Windows.

-- Once the SQL data source is configured, click Save.
+- After the SQL data source is configured, click Save.

 - The Add Data Source page displays.
 Finish configuring the backup schedule name, the offsite replication destination, and click Save.

-- Once the data source is configured, the Schedules page displays.
+- After the data source is configured, the Schedules page displays.
 For more information on backup scheduling, see Backup Scheduling.